TREATMENTS AND SURGERIES

 There is no influence on the patient’s sexuality.

-How long to become pregnant after a vasovasostomy?
+How long does it take to become pregnant after a vasovasostomy?

 On average, it takes 12 months for the patient’s partner to become pregnant following the vasectomy reversal.
-However, couples in their twenties may be able to achieve pregnancy within a few months.
-In some cases, it can take up to two years for the patient to regain fertility.
+However, couples in their 20s may be able to achieve pregnancy within a few months.
+In some cases, it can take up to 2 years for the patient to regain fertility.

-However, it’s important to note that it may be more difficult to get a partner pregnant after a vasovasostomy than it was in the time prior to the vasectomy.
-Specifically, this is the case when (a) fibrosis in the vas deferens or epididymis is extensive, (b) the quality of patient’s sperm has degraded, or (c) antisperm antibodies are present in the patient’s ejaculate.
-As a general rule, a man’s reproductive potential after a vasovasostomy is weaker than it was prior to the vasectomy.
+However, it’s important to note that it may be more challenging to get a partner pregnant after a vasovasostomy than it was in the time before the vasectomy.
+Specifically, this is the case when (a) fibrosis in the vas deferens or epididymis is extensive, (b) the quality of the patient’s sperm has degraded, or (c) anti-sperm antibodies are present in the patient’s ejaculate.
+Generally, a man’s reproductive potential after a vasovasostomy is weaker than it was before the vasectomy.

 What can you do to improve semen quality after a vasectomy reversal?

 First and foremost, maintain a healthy lifestyle.
 Obesity is damaging to the overall health of men and women alike.
 In addition, alcohol abuse, inadequate nutrition and smoking can all have harmful effects on sperm production.
-Keep in mind that dieting and refraining from drinking and smoking is easier to achieve when one's partner adopts the same resolutions.
+Remember that dieting and refraining from drinking and smoking are easier when one's partner adopts the same resolutions.

-Our patients are also encouraged to steer clear of medications that can degrade semen quality, such as H1 antagonists (used as treatment for gastric ulcers, among other conditions), antibiotics of the macrolide and nitrofuran family, anti-epileptics (valproate), anti-retrovirals (Salazopyrin), ketoconazole (Nizoral) and colchicine.
-Furthermore, most testosterone supplements should be given a miss.
+Our patients are also encouraged to steer clear of medications that can degrade semen quality, such as H1 antagonists (used as a treatment for gastric ulcers, among other conditions), antibiotics of the macrolide and nitrofuran family, anti-epileptics (valproate), antiretrovirals (Salazopyrin), ketoconazole (Nizoral) and colchicine.
+Furthermore, most testosterone supplements should be avoided.

 If possible, you should also avoid periods of abstinence.
-Numerous studies indicate that the sperm become less fertile when the man has not engaged in sex for more than three days.
+Numerous studies indicate that the sperm becomes less fertile when the man has not engaged in sex for more than 3 days.

-Another thing to remember is to not allow the testicles to have repeated and prolonged exposure to high temperatures.
-Testicles are meant to have a temperature of around 35°C; higher temperatures can degrade semen quality.
+Another thing to remember is not to allow the testicles to have repeated and prolonged exposure to high temperatures.
+Testicles are meant to have a temperature of around 35°C, and higher temperatures can degrade semen quality.
 This fact is especially relevant to cooks, bakers, metalworkers, truck drivers and other individuals whose work exposes them to heat.
 Note also that a high fever can cause a significant and prolonged drop in sperm production (for about 2 to 3 months).

 Other things to avoid: hot baths, tight-fitting underwear and pants, and placing your computer on your lap.

-Exposition of the perineum or testicles to microtrauma: avoid activities such as mountain biking, ATV riding and horseback riding.
+Moreover, don’t expose the perineum or testicles to microtrauma by avoiding activities such as mountain biking, ATV riding and horseback riding.

-Taking multivitamins.
-Certain products have been shown to increase the reproductive potential of men with abnormal sperm.
-Products with antioxidant properties, such as vitamin C, vitamin E, Zinc, Selenium and Folic acid can improve semen quality.
+Conversely, certain products like multivitamins have been shown to increase the reproductive potential of men with abnormal sperm.
+Products with antioxidant properties, such as vitamin C, vitamin E, zinc, selenium and folic acid, can improve semen quality.
 Taking a vitamin supplement that includes all these ingredients is generally a good idea.

 One good option is PROfortil, a multivitamin containing 18 vitamins and minerals that work together to improve semen quality.
 It’s frequently used in fertility clinics.
 Moreover, 5 European studies have demonstrated its benefits.
-Notably, in a controlled study of 205 patients, it was shown to produce benefits across all the major parameters of semen quality: ejaculate volume, sperm count, motility and morphology.
-Furthermore, after only 3 months of taking PROfortil, 26% of men got their partner pregnant.
-This drug can only be obtained online — for example, through the Canadian website, conceptionplus.ca.
+Notably, a controlled study of 205 patients produced benefits across all the significant parameters of semen quality: ejaculate volume, sperm count, motility and morphology.
+Furthermore, after only 3 months of taking PROfortil, 26 per cent of men got their partner pregnant.
+This drug can only be obtained online — for example, through the Canadian website conceptionplus.ca.

 Our urologists closely monitor their patients’ hormone levels to ensure that they remain within the ideal target range, as too much testosterone can decrease sperm count.
-It can take three to six months before sperm production is improved.
+It can take 3 to 6 months before sperm production is improved.
 Sperm analysis tests are necessary during this period.
 Once sperm production reaches normal levels, the treatment can be suspended.

 What anesthetic is used during a vasectomy reversal?

 In a hospital setting, surgery is often done under general or spinal anesthesia, as the patient must be motionless during the operation.
-At Les Cliniques Marois, the procedure is performed using a local anesthetic, namely, a bilateral spermatic cord block.
-This is similar to the anesthetic used for vasectomies, but more effective.
+At Les Cliniques Marois, the procedure is performed using a local anesthetic called a bilateral spermatic cord block.
+This is similar to the anesthetic used for vasectomies but more effective.
 It’s administered with an injector that distributes the high-pressure anesthetic liquid through the skin.
-The patient feels a pinching sensation, like being struck by an elastic band.
+The patient feels a pinching sensation like being struck by an elastic band.
 Thanks to the anesthetic, the tiny injection to the skin and subcutaneous tissue in the scrotum isn’t felt during the vasovostomy.

 • The anesthetic only affects the area around the injection.

-• For a more effective anesthesia and more comfortable vasectomy reversal, a spermatic cord block is administered on both the left and right side.
-This eliminates pain inside the scrotum.
+• For more effective anesthesia and more comfortable vasectomy reversal, a spermatic cord block is administered on both the left and right side.
+This eliminates paininside the scrotum.
 We wait 12 minutes before beginning the procedure.
 This is the moment when the anesthetic is at its most effective.

-• The fact that the anesthesia is local, results in diminished fees (as opposed to general anesthesia) and the fact it is performed in a clinic (as opposed to a public or private hospital), results in more accessible appoitments.
+• The fact that the anesthesia is local results in diminished fees (as opposed to general anesthesia), and the fact it is performed in a clinic (as opposed to a public or private hospital) results in more accessible appointments.

 What can patients expect to happen during a vasovasostomy?

 • For optimal comfort, the patient is laid on his back on a gel mattress.
-A protective screen is placed below his head to shield his view and make the operation less stressful for him.
-Sterile sheets are placed on the patient and on the surgical microscope.
+A protective screen is placed below his head to shield his view and make the operation less stressful.
+Sterile sheets are placed on the patient and the surgical microscope.

-• Two incisions are made in the scrotum, on either side.
-The vas deferens is accessed with an incision of several millimeters (like the Chinese technique used for the vasectomy).
-This exposes the two ends of the vas deferens and allows their reattachment.
-The scar tissue on both ends of the vas deferensis removed.
-The urologist proceeds with the surgery, if the vas deferens is in sufficiently good condition to allow satisfactory sperm flow.
+• Two incisions are made in the scrotum on either side.
+The vas deferens are accessed with an incision of several millimetres (like the Chinese technique used for vasectomy).
+This exposes the 2 ends of the vas deferens and allows their reattachment.
+The scar tissue on both ends of the vas deferences wasremoved.
+The urologist proceeds with the surgery if the vas deferens are in sufficiently good condition to allow satisfactory sperm flow.

 • Next, the permeability of the epididymis is verified by extracting a liquid sample and examining it under a microscope.

-• The presence of sperm is then assessed in a small microscope; if judged sufficient, the urologist will proceed to reconnect the ends of the vas deferens together.
-However, if the presence of sperm is not deemed sufficient, he will opt to reconnect the vas deferens directly in the epididymis on both sides.
+• The presence of sperm is then assessed in a small microscope.
+If judged sufficient, the urologist will reconnect the ends of the vas deferens together.
+However, if the presence of sperm is not deemed enough, they’ll opt to reconnect the vas deferens directly in the epididymis on both sides.

 • The vasectomy reversal is performed with a high-resolution surgical microscope.